 - o It is OK and beneficial to remain active after your surgery.
-Walking is good, and you can elevate your hand. - o For the first 1-2 weeks after surgery, it is OK to continue any kind of aerobic fitness routine, but you may not be able to swim, ride a regular bike, or lift dumbbells or barbells, or play golf or tennis.
-It is generally OK to do any exercise if you are able to do it comfortably, letting pain be your guide. - After 2-4 weeks, most people are able to return to all of their usual activities
+Walking is good, and you can elevate your hand and do the FDS finger exercises while walking. - o For the first 1-2 weeks after surgery, it is OK to continue any kind of aerobic fitness routine, but you may not be able to swim, ride a regular bike, or lift dumbbells or barbells, or play golf or tennis.
+It is generally OK to do any exercise if you are able to do it comfortably, letting pain be your guide.

+After 1-2 weeks, most people are able to return to all of their usual activities.